Builder68/OpenEarlyMacsRAMexpansion/README.md

 -	C2M

-To implement the standard refresh mode on a Mac 512K/KE, signals 4 (A17), and 5 (A18) can be omitted and leave disconnected.
+Signals from connection point 4.
+(A17), and 5, (A18) are need only for the Mac 128K.

+Jumper settings for each refresh mode and other functionalities can be found at the end of this document.

 ![LB_512K_scaled copy](https://github.com/user-attachments/assets/7516653b-66f9-4f18-a7ac-8dcdc91c0549)